 Dr Lucy Worsley is passionate about making history engaging to the widest possible audience. she is chief curator at historic royal palaces, the independent charity that welcomes more than three million visitors annually to the unoccupied royal palaces of london including the tower of london, kensington palace state apartments and hampton court palace.

-Lucy has also written a number of well-received books including Cavalier: A Tale of Passion, Chivalry and Great Houses, Courtiers: A Secret History of Kensington Palace and If Walls Could Talk: An Intimate History of Your Home which accompanied the TV series (BBC 4/Silver River) and her debut novel for children, Eliza Rose.
+Lucy has also written a number of well-received books including Cavalier: A Tale of Passion, Chivalry and Great Houses, Courtiers: A Secret History of Kensington Palace and If Walls Could Talk: An Intimate History of Your Home which accompanied the TV series (BBC 4/Silver River).
+Lucy has written two novel's for children, Eliza Rose and My Name Is Victoria and her latest book Jane Austen at Home will be published later this year.

 Lucy graduated from New College, Oxford with a first-class honours BA degree in Ancient and Modern History.
 She has since been awarded a PHD from the University of Sussex.
 She lives by the Thames in South London with her husband Mark Hines.